-The Best Places to Travel in August
+The best places to travel in August

 If Bust-a-Move Month were a thing, August would be it.
 From Argentina's tango dancers to Mustang's horse riders to Tanzania's wildebeest, creatures great and small—even trippy river algae!—see the coming weeks as go time, and travellers are the lucky beneficiaries.
 To see what we mean, head to any of these seven spots.

 Some things are worth travelling around the world for — like, watching one and a half million wildebeest and friends migrate across the Mara River.
 Though the Great Wildebeest Migration happens throughout the year, the river crossings (considered the pièce de résistance by many a wildlife fanatic) are generally best viewed in August.
 But old softies, take note: You'll likely have to avert your gaze during the occasional alligator ambush.
 Check into the award-winning Asilia Sayari Camp for easy access to the river.
 Here, you can join a 4X4 game drive, or get your pulse racing on a hot air balloon safari over the Serengeti.
 While you’re at it, why not double your bucket list bragging rights with a trip to Mount Kilimanjaro?
 August is one of the best months to climb Africa’s tallest mountain thanks to dry, clear skies (still: brrrrrrr).

 How about cooling off with dip in a liquid rainbow this August?
 Every summer, the crystalline river – Caño Cristales – blooms with multi-coloured aquatic plants known as ‘macarenia clavigera’.
 You’ll need a guide to access this red, green, blue, and yellow marvel of nature.
-Three-day tours include hikes to waterfalls, picnic lunches by psychedelic streams, and a chance to splash around in bizarrely beautiful Willy Wonka-esque ponds.
+Tours include hikes to waterfalls, picnic lunches by psychedelic streams, and a chance to splash around in bizarrely beautiful Willy Wonka-esque ponds.
 While you’re here, try a night or two at Wayabero Lodge.
 You can soothe your jet lag in the infinity pool, then take a guided hike in the Sierra de la Macarena National Park (stay on the alert for iguanas, eagles, jaguars and toucans).
-Luckily, most tours to Caño Cristales go via Bogotá – the perfect excuse to join the capital’s back-to-back summer celebrations: Carnival de Bogotá (August 5-6) and Festival de Verano (August 4-12).
+Luckily, most tours to Caño Cristales go via Bogotá – the perfect excuse to join the capital’s back-to-back summer celebrations: Carnival de Bogotá (August 5-6) and Festival de Verano (August 1-4).